mozilla/data-docs/src/datasets/other/serp_events/reference.md

 Measurement for SERP impressions is collected through Glean `serp` category events.
 All events include the `impression_id` field in their event extras, which is used to link together events associated with the same SERP impression.
-SERP events are only implemented for specific search engines:
+SERP events are only implemented for specific search engines.
-`google`, `bing`, `duckduckgo`, `ecosia`.

 When a user loads a SERP, a [`serp.impression`](https://dictionary.telemetry.mozilla.org/apps/firefox_desktop/metrics/serp_impression) event is recorded with a newly-generated `impression_id`, containing some top-level information about the impression and the search that led to it.
-Note that a "SERP impression" means a single page load, not a sequence of pages associated with the same search term (which might be called a "search session").
+Here, a "SERP impression" means a single page load, not a sequence of pages associated with the same search term (which might be called a "search session").
 If the user loads Page 2 of the search results, or opens the Shopping results page,